Alejogb1/job-board/blog-data/how-does-airflow-decide-when-to-re-import-a-dag-file.md

 id: "how-does-airflow-decide-when-to-re-import-a-dag-file"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a core aspect of Airflow that I've debugged more times than I care to remember, especially back in the early days of our data platform build.
-Understanding *how* Airflow decides to re-import a DAG file, and consequently refresh its definition, is key to avoiding a lot of head-scratching.
+Understanding _how_ Airflow decides to re-import a DAG file, and consequently refresh its definition, is key to avoiding a lot of head-scratching.
 Let me break it down, focusing on the practical bits and explaining how it works, instead of just regurgitating the documentation.

 Fundamentally, Airflow's DAG parsing process is a bit more nuanced than simply "every time something changes."
 It's designed to balance responsiveness to modifications with the need to avoid overwhelming the scheduler and webserver.
 It’s not like a live-reload tool that monitors file changes constantly.
 Instead, it employs a system that primarily relies on timestamps, specifically the file modification time.